China

 China COVID-19 Employer Resources

-Mandatory employee benefits in China are state-administered, and they include retirement, medical care, unemployment, workers’ compensation, and maternity benefits.
-Supplemental employee benefits in China include...
+Mandatory Employee Benefits in China Mandatory employee benefits in China are state-administered and include medical care, unemployment, workers’ compensation, and maternity benefits.
+Supplemental employee benefits...
 Read More

 Hong Kong Increases Maternity Leave & Pay